Identifying and reducing air pollution

 Museums located near the coast face the danger of salt crystals in the air.
 Salt absorbs airborne moisture and creates salty droplets that corrode most unprotected metals.
 High moisture levels around salt-containing dust particles can also support the growth of fungi and micro-organisms, even when the surrounding appears quite dry.

 Externally-generated particles such as soil grains, pollen, and fungal spores can combine with internally-generated particles such as textile fibres and skin fragments to form an attractive food source for insects and fungi which may then affect museum objects.

 Reducing pollution damage

-Although the outside air can carry any number of harmful pollutants, museums can take steps to control and even eliminate most of the dangers posed by air pollution.
-Find out what the pollution levels in your area are from the The Environmental Health Department of the Local Council to know what you are up against.
+Although the outside air can carry any number of harmful pollutants, museums can take steps to control and even eliminate many dangers posed by air pollution.
+Find out what the pollution levels are in your area from The Environmental Health Department of the Local Council to know what you’re up against.
 Then, devise a plan to protect and care for your collections.

-The Scottish and UK Governments and the European Union release information about pollutants in a variety of ways including publicly-accessible websites.
-If you think there is a specific problem in your museum, an environmental scientist with experience in monitoring Indoor Air Pollution (IAP) should be invited to monitor the museum air for the suspected pollutants.
+The Scottish and UK Governments release information about pollutants in a variety of ways including publicly-accessible websites.
+If you think there’s a specific problem in your museum, an environmental scientist with experience in monitoring Indoor Air Pollution (IAP) should be invited to monitor the museum’s air for the suspected pollutants.

 The ideal situation is to stop any external pollutants from entering the building by controlling the airflow in and out of the building.
 Ensure that windows and doors close properly and open them as infrequently as possible.
 Add seals to the bottom of doors and the edges of windows to create a more controlled environment.
 While keeping your doors open can make your museum feel more welcoming, this can increase the amount of pollutants entering your building.
 If possible, create a porch or lobby with a separate set of external glass doors that can be kept closed.